 There are a range of other benefits that families may be getting depending on their circumstances.

 These include a number of means-tested benefits that are being replaced by Universal Credit.
 In most cases it is no longer possible to make a new claim for these benefits.
-The only exception to this are claims by disabled adults who qualify for a payment known as the severe disability premium.

 These means tested benefits include: